Fees and Deposit Limits6.0/10

 “Unlike a lot of robo advisors that invest in third-party index funds, we use our own proprietary investment strategies to deliver a diversified portfolio designed to provide greater exposure to long term out-performance factors.”

-If you are new to our site, you should know that we always begin our Rodo Advisor reviews by discussing the fees and deposit limits.
-With Polaris Portfolios, the system will charge management fees of 0.75% per year if your account balance is from $5,000 to $999,999.
-Anything above the threshold will demand a lower management fee of 0.50% per year.
+If you are new to our site, you should know that we always begin our robo advisor reviews by discussing the fees and deposit limits.
+With Polaris Portfolios, the system will charge management fees of 0.95% per year and has no minimum deposit.

-But then, there’s always a silver lining amongst the clouds.
-Polaris Portfolios requires $0 trade fees, $0 transaction fees, no load fees, and no rebalancing fees.
-It is also possible to open multiple investment accounts with the condition that each account should fulfill the $5,000 minimum balance.
+On another plus side, Polaris Portfolios has $0 trade fees, $0 transaction fees, no load fees, and no rebalancing fees.
+It is also possible to open multiple investment accounts with the condition that each account should fulfill the $500 minimum balance.

 If you’re choosing a Robo Advisor, you should always consider the flexibility of the service.
 Polaris Portfolios is a fully-automated investment service with a human touch.
 The service offers unlimited email support.
 Simply send them an email and an investment representative will answer your query within one business day.